 Is there anything you can do to make life a bit brighter, to establish perspective and improve matters for all concerned?
 A great deal.
 Begin with the following:

 Get him/her a thorough evaluation and treatment if it is indicated.
 The sooner treatment is begun, the sooner recovery can be achieved.
-And early symptoms are much easier to reverse than behaviors that have become entrenched.
+Remember too that first symptoms are much easier to reverse than behaviors that have become entrenched.

 It may be lifesaving.
 It also may interrupt deeply ingrained behavior patterns that no other intervention can touch.